- Policy & Programs

 - The Journal of Urban Health

-For a decade, the Academy was proud to serve as the National Program Office for the Robert Wood Johnson Foundation Health & Society Scholars program.
+For a decade, the Academy was proud to serve as the National Program Office for the Robert Wood Johnson Foundation Health & Society Scholars (HSS) program.
 The program closed after the graduation of the final cohort of scholars in February 2017.

 Investigate rigorously the connections among biological, genetic, behavioral, environmental, economic and social determinants of health; and